tobiadey/Bink-Application/README.md

 # Benefit of using RQ
 - Fast lookup time as it uses Redis/ Remote Dictionary server (K/V store database)- uses a system where data is read from main computer memeory.
-- Reduces load on servers as you can delay tasks based on priority.
+- Reduces load on servers as Redis worker executes the tasks outside of the application's HTTP server and they can be delayed based on priority.
 Low, Medium, High.
 - Simple to implement

-# Example use cases
+- Prevents timeouts from long HTTP requests.